BitForgeCraftedCode/ImagePerfect/README.md

 2. A way to find duplicate images -- big task
 3. Facial recognition -- big task
 4. Improve the UI
 5. Improve Tagging right now you can only add one tag at a time.
-Make it so you can add several tags at once if comma separated
+Make it so you can add several tags at once if comma separated.
+Same with remove you can only remove one at a time.
 6. Maybe make a SQLite version so no server set up -- the reason for the MySQL server is i plan to have a mobile client so you can at least view photos via you phone
 7. look into making the mobile client
 8. Maybe find a way to scan library root folder to find folders added to file system but not added to app
 9. A way to prevent adding the same folder twice.
 Right now its up to the user to be careful about adding new folders after the initial library add.
+10. Improve image move so you can move images to a new folder even if the new folder contains images with the same name.

 ## Screen Shot